 The Rawlings Outstanding Distance Education Teaching Award

 The Rawlings outstanding Distance Education Teaching Award recognizes outstanding online teaching at Ball State University.
 It is named in honor of former Dean Joseph S. Rawlings who dedicated himself to serving off-campus students through distance education courses and programs for more than twenty years.

 The award is to honor faculty members who have demonstrated creativity, innovation, and dedication in online teaching as evidenced by things such as student comments, peer evaluations, and other course feedback.

-Award Guidelines and Application (DOC)
+Rawlings Guidelines and Application (DOC)